DhirajBhakta/reflections/PERMANENT_NOTES/INDEX--Databases.md

+TODO:
+1. mvcc
+2. version vectors (AND LAST WRITE WINS LWW):
+2. read **Consistency and Consensus** chapter of DDIA
+3. later:
+	1. 2PC in depth
+	2. PAXOS in depth
+	3. RAFT in depth
+	4. paxos vs raft which is better and why?
+	5. Can the above 3 be used for _distributed transactions_?
+(2PC for sure, but what about others?)
+	6. What is the point of maintaining an ordered log(in multipaxos and in raft?)
+---

 The easiest way to improve DB performance(latency,throughput) is to scale up/scale out the DB and tune .
 But that isn't enough after a point.
 [[always use the official drivers]]
 [[clientside driver timeouts should be twice that of server timeouts]]